HomerReid/meep_adjoint/docs/Tutorial/index.rst

+.. include ../Preamble.rst

 ********************************************************************************
 :py:mod:`meep_adjoint` tutorial
 ********************************************************************************

-Having outlined what `meep_adjoint` is good for and sketched a typical workflow the :doc:`Overview <Overview/index>`, we now get down to the nitty-gritty: a blow-by-blow walkthrough of a typical design-automation problem solved by `meep_adjoint.`
+Having outlined what |mpadj| is good for and sketched a typical workflow the :doc:`Overview <Overview/index>`, we now get down to the nitty-gritty: a blow-by-blow walkthrough of a typical design-automation problem as

 ======================================================================